 - 1. If a student's device is lost or stolen on campus, the student should report the issue directly to the Deans of Students' Office. - 2.
 Once the student and parents complete the iPad loaner form, including a parent signature(s), the student should bring the completed form to the iPad Helpdesk to receive a loaner iPad. - 3.
 The school will issue the loaner iPad for up to two weeks upon receipt of the properly completed request form.
 The iPad Helpdesk will notify the student of the date the iPad must be returned.
-The school may issue a loaner iPad for more than two weeks, with permission from the Deans of Students' Office and the Business Office before issuance of the loaner iPad or upon subsequent request. - 4.
-If a student does not return a loaner iPad is by the specified return date, or the student returns it in a damaged state, the parents are responsible for reimbursing the school for the full replacement cost of the iPad.
+The school may issue a loaner iPad for more than two weeks, with permission from the Deans of Students' Office and the Business Office. - 4.
+If a student does not return the loaner iPad is by the specified date, or it is damaged, the parents must reimburse the full replacement cost of the iPad as agreed in the loaner request form.